publitas/docs/source/rest-v2.html.md

 ```

 <aside class="notice">
 A collection can only be deleted if it contains no publications.
-Collections with offline publications can be deleted.
 </aside>

 # Pages